Crunch-UQ4MI/neuraluq/examples/README.md

-We strongly recommend starting from `function.py` example to go through and be familiar with the whole UQ procedure and the **NeuralUQ** library.
+We strongly recommend the users to start with the `function.py` example to go through the whole UQ procedure in **NeuralUQ** library.

 # Supported examples